By: Colleen Andre, LMHC

 Take a closer look at your own life.
 Often times, parentification can lead you to play the role of compulsive caretaker for other people.
 Are you seeing dependent friends & family members who cannot seem to do anything without you?
 Or, do you constantly feel a heavy sense of responsibility/burden to help others?
 These are some examples of how parentification can affect your life.

 Then again, maybe the situation above is not your case.
 Instead, take a closer look at your children.
-Would you describe them as very mature for their age or wise beyond their years.
-In addition, you share almost everything with your kids (financial problems, relationship issues, etc), just like your parents once did with you?
+Would you describe them as very mature for their age or wise beyond their years?
+In addition, do you share almost everything with your kids (financial problems, relationship issues, etc), just like your parents once did with you?
 Maybe the cycle of parentification is occurring with your little ones.
-If the cycle is occuring than take a look at “Preventing Parentification” as a way to stop it.
+If the cycle is occurring, then take a look at “Preventing Parentification” as a way to stop it.

 Step #3: Evaluate the past